 Visiting Old Neighborhoods

-When people return home, they often immerse themselves in environments that may have led them down dark paths in the past.
+When people return home, they can immerse themselves in environments that may have led them down dark paths in the past.
 Revisiting your old stomping grounds can be triggering and tempt you to fall back into old habits when revisiting memories with childhood friends.
-Some of these people may not be the best influence and could even attempt to pressure you when you’re making a serious effort to make a positive change.
-Be mindful of places you need to avoid when you return home.

 People You Depend on Are Busier

 Many former addicts can attest that the holidays and recovery efforts don’t mix well because the people they often lean on are unavailable.
-Whether it’s tight deadlines at work, travel plans or their own families, the people we depend on are distracted by other things.
+Whether it’s tight deadlines at work, travel plans or their own families, the people we depend on can be distracted by other things.
 This can be disheartening when we feel more pressure to relapse and don’t know where to turn for help.
-To ensure you have support during the holidays, find out who will be available to lean on during the fall and note them in your prevention plan.
-Also, you can always contact professionals when you feel no one else can help.

 Cold Weather and Stress